 Food safety requirements

 A new food safety law came into force in March 2016.
 The Food Act applies to all businesses that make, sell, grow or transport food commercially.
 It also applies to businesses that serve food, like school canteens or clubs.
+There are rules, too, for sausage sizzles, cake stalls and other fundraising or community events where you're selling or serving food.

 Anyone who starts a business that involves food must follow the new law.
 There is a three-year transition period for existing businesses.